africanzoe/tmux/README.md

 **N.B**: I used keys for the binding that are not in conflict with the bash shortcuts, that's why for example I use *Ctrl+t* for new window and not *Ctrl+w* because the later is used in bash to remove the last word from the cursor position backward.

-If you want to customize the colors here is a table of tmux colors which are the same as the bash colors (so your can use it for you PS1 customization)
+If you want to customize the colors here is a table of tmux colors which are the same as the bash colors (so your can use it for you PS1 customization):

 ![tmux colors](colors.png)